mehulagg/gitlab/doc/user/project/milestones/burndown_and_burnup_charts.md

 <i class="fa fa-youtube-play youtube" aria-hidden="true"></i>
 For an overview, check the video demonstration on [Mapping work versus time with burndown charts](https://www.youtube.com/watch?v=zJU2MuRChzs).

+To view a project's burndown chart:

+1. In a project, navigate to **Issues > Milestones**.
+1. Select a milestone from the list.

+To view a group's burndown chart:

+1. In a group, navigate to **Issues > Milestones**.
+1. Select a milestone from the list.

 ### Use cases for burndown charts

 Burndown charts are generally used for tracking and analyzing the completion of